9 Tips for Estimating Retirement Expenses: You Need to Get this Right!

 According to the Bureau of Labor Statistics’ Consumer Expenditure Survey, for adults age 65 and older:

-Medical Costs: It is more difficult to predict how and when medical costs will be incurred, but you need to estimate as these costs are sizable.
-According to Fidelity Investments, a 65-year old couple retiring in 2019 can expect to spend $285,000 in out of pocket health care and medical expenses throughout retirement.
+It is more difficult to predict how and when medical costs will be incurred, but you need to estimate as these costs are sizable.
+According to Fidelity Investments, a 65-year-old couple retiring in 2019 can expect to spend $285,000 in out-of-pocket health care and medical expenses throughout retirement.

 Another study released by the Employee Benefit Research Institute reveals that a 65-year-old man would need $68,000 in savings, while a woman would need $89,000, if each wanted at least a 50% chance of having enough money saved to cover health care expenses in retirement.